CogStream: Context-guided Streaming Video Question Answering: CogReasoner

 \subsection{Historic Dialogue Retrieval}

-As current LLM-based reasoning heavily relies on textual information, often prioritizing it over visual context, irrelevant historical text can significantly impair response accuracy.
-Furthermore, in streaming dialogues, some purely linguistic questions can be resolved solely using historical QA pairs (e.g., `Dialogue Recalling' task in our dataset).
+As current LLM-based reasoning heavily relies on text, often prioritizing it over visual context, irrelevant historical text will impair response accuracy.
+Moreover, in streaming dialogues, some purely linguistic questions can be resolved solely using historical QA pairs (e.g., `\textit{Dialogue Recalling}' task in our dataset).
 Forcing visual processing in these cases introduces unnecessary interference and computational costs.
-To address this, we design a \textbf{\textit{Historic Dialogue Retrieval}} mechanism to (1) identify and select relevant historical QA pairs and (2) determine if the question can be resolved using only textual information, thus avoiding unnecessary visual processing.
+Therefore, we design a \textbf{\textit{Historic Dialogue Retrieval}} mechanism to (1) identify and select relevant historical QAs and (2) determine if the question can be resolved using only textual information, thus avoiding unnecessary visual processing.
+Specifically, we employ an LLM to select relevant historical QA pairs and determine whether the current question is purely textual in nature.
+Formally, given a current question $q_t$ and a set of historical QA pairs $QA_{t-1} =\{qa_1,qa_2, \ldots, qa_{t-1}\}$, both are fed into the LLM: $\textstyle QA_{retrieved}, \delta= \texttt{LLM}(QA_{t-1},q_t)$, where indicator $\delta\in \{0, 1\}$ indicates whether $q_t$ is a purely linguistic question that can be answered solely based on the historical QA pairs $QA_{t-1}$; $QA_{retrieved}$ denotes the subset of historical QA pairs that are relevant to the current question.